 - Explore the story of Mary Seacole. - Find out about Black History Month and why it's important.

 What you'll need

-- Paper

-- Pens or pencils

 - A timer

+- Paper and pens (optional)

 - A selection of craft materials (optional)

-- Black History Month information

-- see 'Note to leader' (optional)
+- Black History Month information - see 'Note to leader' (optional)